Introduction: buying stocks for beginners

 Due to their status as an over-the-counter (OTC) product, CFDs are prohibited in the U.S. as they don’t transit via regulated exchanges.
 Additionally, the use of leverage increases the likelihood of greater losses, which is a subject of concern for regulators.

-It is better to get a solid understanding of stocks and trading before buying a stock and executing trades.
-Stock trading is a type of investment that focuses more on short-term rewards and prioritizes less on the long-term benefit.
+It is better to get a solid understanding of both stocks overall as well as different stock trading strategies before buying a stock and executing trades.
+Stock trading is a type of investment that focuses more on short-term rewards and prioritizes less on long-term benefits.

-In popular culture, traders are portrayed as frenetic characters on Wall Street who buy and sell throughout the day while staring at monitors and scrolling tickers.
+In popular culture, traders are portrayed as frenetic characters on Wall Street, like Jordan Belfort on “The Wolf of Wall Street” who buy and sell throughout the day while staring at monitors and scrolling tickers.
 Conversely, investors tend to hold on to their investments until retirement, buying and selling infrequently instead of purchasing and selling at intervals.

 Investment strategies that focus on short-term trading have a different approach than those that focus on long-term, buy-and-hold investing.